scality/Zenko/solution-base/mongo-install.md

 Updates to the install document:
 - Run the part of installer that generates mongodb creds secret
-- Update the volumes yaml file to include volumes for 9 mongo replicas (+ configsvr) instead of 3
+- Update the volumes yaml file to include volumes for 9 mongo replicas (+ configsvr) instead of 3, spread on all metadata nodes
-- Rerun the volumes installer step
+- Rerun the volumes installer step that creates volumes
-- Update crSpec for this:
+- Update crSpec for this topology:
 ```
     mongodb:
       provider: External